Regulatory Compliance In Medical and Dental Fitouts: What You Need To Know Before You Build

 Work with a partner who understands healthcare

-At Akord Projects, we specialise in medical and dental fitouts across Australia.
+At Akord Projects, we specialise in medical centre fitouts and dental clinic fitout across Australia.
 With deep knowledge of regulatory frameworks, compliance requirements, and healthcare-specific design, we help practitioners avoid costly pitfalls and create spaces that are not only functional and beautiful but fully compliant from day one.

 Whether you’re opening your first practice or expanding an existing one, we’ll guide you through the entire process—from initial concept and due diligence to design, approvals, and construction.